Cazorla agrees to join Xavi's Al Sadd

 Xavi signed a one-year contract extension with Al Sadd in July, despite links to the Barcelona job.

-The 40-year-old took charge of the team last year and led them to the Qatari Super Cup and Qatar Cup in his first season at the helm.
+The 40 year-old took charge of the team last year and led it to the Qatari Super Cup and Qatar Cup in his first season at the helm.